AmeyVijeesh/Phone-Simulator/README.md

 # Files

 Contains two files, each for the apps, and the main file, respectively.
 Also contains a background image.
+You can change the images accordingly.

 #